albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - Spring Boot 2.3 comes with a new feature, _Layered JAR_

-- This can be enabled by simply adding a configuration to the `build.gradle`
+- This can be enabled by simply adding a configuration to the Gradle `build.gradle` file

   ```groovy
   bootJar {